JBlitzar/Text2Image/NOTES.md

 Aug 15:

 - Training the birds wasnt great, also because I realized some of the dataset had empty labels. uh oh!
 Fixed that.

+Aug 20:

+So many parameters, try to force it to overfit.
+Overfit by training it longer.
+Remove regularizers (groupnorms?)

+Even less data!
+One type of flower.

+Just flowers, 100 images

+Data aug
+Ablation
+Hyperparameter tunign
+More data augmentation
+caption aug.
+Classifier free guidance
+More training?
+How can we find a testable bottleneck
+Feature maps
+Try without skips
+See the gradient updates

+Todo:

+if I can get it to overfit, that proves that it can learn, maybe just train it for longer If it can't overfit, something has gone wrong.
+Wow fun